alexruiz95/PTV_SYN/README.md

 I organized it, removed junk and added robust functions.

-Tutorial for JHU and Burgers.
+Tutorial for JHU turbuelence data and analytical Burgers vortex are included.

 Will be the version that generates the final set of data.